Continuing Medical Education

 • Assist with adaptation to changing health-care delivery environments.

-• Support the development of faculty as postgraduate medical educators and leaders.
+• Support faculty development as postgraduate medical educators and leaders.

 • Evaluate and refine educational activities.